jacksonllee/pylangacq/readme.md

 ```

-A separate class `Reader` is available for reading multiple `.cha` files. `Reader` shares the same method names as `SingleReader`.
+The class `Reader` is available for reading multiple `.cha` files. `Reader` shares the same method names as `SingleReader`.
 Because `Reader` is the generalized reader for multiple input files built on top of `SingleReader`, the `Reader` methods have a more elaborate data structure, mostly returning a dict mapping a absolute-path filename to whatever the method is for with respect to the file concerned.
 Example (assuming the `.cha` files for Eve from CHILDES Brown are in the current directory):

 ```python
 >>> import os